awulkiew/graphical-debugging/README.md

 * start debugging
 * after a breakpoint hit enable the tool window from the menu View->Other Windows->GraphicalWatch or View->Other Windows->GeometryWatch
 * add variable to the list

+Feel free to report bugs, propose features and create pull requests.
+Any help is appreciated.

 #### Debugging vizualizers